 UNESCO City of Literature, Dublin has been home to big names like James Joyce and Oscar Wilde.
 However, although the literary influence is still felt, the city is much more than its authors.
 Visit Dublin and follow us to discover the best things to do while traveling in Dublin, between unmissable places and more original ideas.
-It will also give you an idea of where to stay in Dublin according to your favorite places!
+It will also give you an idea of where to stay in Dublin, according to your favorite sites!

 1) Guinness Storehouse

 Located in the brewery of St. James’s Gate, the Guinness Storehouse is an iconic Dublin museum and the number one tourist attraction in Ireland.
 It is open daily until 5.30 p.m.
 Tip: try a Guinness-Cola in addition to the pint offered at the entrance (to adults 😉)!

 The castle has had many functions over the years: a fortress, a royal residence, a military barracks, and now a prominent place of visit in the heart of the city, open daily until 5:45 p.m.

 It is one of the largest urban parks in Europe, twice the size of Central Park!
 With a little luck, you will see one of the deer that have been wandering there since the 17th century.
 Otherwise, the Dublin Zoo is not far!

 An intriguing visit?
 That of this former prison which operated between 1796 and 1924.
 Most of the most “rebellious” criminals in Ireland have been incarcerated here and have children sometimes as young as seven.

 It is the most extensive library in Ireland.
 It is famous for hosting the Book of Kells, written by Celtic monks around the year 800, and for this great room containing 200,000 ancient works.
 A real must when visiting Dublin!

 6) Christ Church Cathedral